 The Administration on Aging (AoA), within ACL, leads the agency’s initiatives to support people living with Alzheimer’s disease and related dementias and their caregivers.
 The AoA provides funding to states and community-based organizations through the Alzheimer’s Disease Programs Initiative (ADPI).
 In 2020, the AoA introduced the Dementia Capability in Indian Country grant program to provide resources for the development and delivery of culturally competent dementia education and evidence-based interventions to Native American populations.

-Taking action to treat and prevent Alzheimer’s and related dementias and support those living with these diseases is a national priority: We need your help!
-We encourage you to browse the resources on this website to learn more about these diseases and how to help provide care and support for those living with them, how you may be able to reduce your own risk of dementia, and how to join a clinical trial or study.
+Preventing and effectively treating Alzheimer’s and related dementias and supporting those living with these diseases are national priorities: We need your help!
+We encourage you to browse the resources on this website to learn more about these diseases and how to help provide care and support for those living with them, ways you may be able to reduce your own risk of dementia, and how to join a clinical trial or study.

 Explore the resources on this website and linked below to find more information from federal government agencies.

-Learn about NIA's efforts toward the National Plan and NIH summits that shape research priorities.
+Learn about NIA's efforts toward the National Plan and NIH annual summits that shape research priorities.

 Learn more about Administration for Community Living’s initiatives and programs designed to support people with dementia.